Skip to the main content

 Wage & Salary

-Practical herbalists employed in health food stores or other retail outlets earn hourly wages similar to other retail salespersons (for more information, see theoccupational profile).
+Practical herbalists employed in health food stores or other retail outlets earn hourly wages similar to other retail salespersons (for more information, see the retail salesperson occupational profile).

 Treatment fees charged by self-employed clinical herbalists vary considerably.
-Their take-home pay for any given period depends on the number of clients they see and their overhead costs (such as the cost of renting office space).
+Their take-home pay for any given period depends on the number of clients they see and their overhead costs, such as office rental.
 Some herbalists supplement their incomes by selling products from dispensaries.

 Related Post-Secondary Field of Study